Galileo88/Galileos-Planet-Pack/README.md

 Changelog:

-**v1.0.1**

-* Adjusted the PQS and land scatter for each celestial body for better performance

-**V1.0**

-* Better normal maps for higher detail

-* Better performance
+**v1.1.0**

+* Fined tuned some scatterer settings

+* Completely new Hadrian

+* Changed heightmaps for Gratian and Niven to reflect the colormap more precisely

+* Changed atmoshperes on Augustus, Tarsiss and Hadrian

+* Removed Lakes from Niven and Augustus

+* Added added lakes to Tarsiss

-* Added an asteroid belt between Gael and Tellumo
+* Added an Ocean to Hadrian

-* Fixed Iota's performance issues
+* Added Research Bodies supports

-* Custom Kerbal heads and suits
+* Added Kerbal Konstructs, KSC++ support

-* Added an array of custom flags for planets, planet regions, factions and grand tour

-* Resource biases.
-The mining experience has at least two new twists

-* Included dV map (currently in an alpha state)